top of page

 Architecture: Superlimão

-Team: Thiago Rodrigues, Lula Gouveia, Antonio Carlos Figueira de Mello, Alessia Schiavo, Mafê Elaiuy, Caco Cruz, Marília Vicentini, Diogo Matsui and Marina Brant
+Team: Thiago Rodrigues, Lula Gouveia, Antonio Carlos Figueira de Mello, Alessia Schiavo, Mafê Elaiuy, Caco Cruz, Marília Vicentini, Diogo Matsui, and Marina Brant

 Area: 130m2